ChristianYeo/Deep-Optimal-Stopping/README.md

 # Deep-Optimal-Stopping
 Pricing American style option by estimating optimal stopping time using deep learning.
-The upper bound computation need to be improve.
+The upper bound computation needs to be improve.